munificent/craftinginterpreters/book/statements-and-state.md

 It stores the name token so we know what it's declaring, along with the initializer expression.
 (If there isn't an initializer, that field is `null`.)

-Then we add an expression node for accessing a variable:
+Then we add an expression node for accessing a variable.

 ^code var-expr (1 before, 1 after)